adi1985a/Tonsberg-Sykkel-Service/README.markdown

 ## 💡 Website Usage & Navigation

-1. Open `index.html` in your web browser (ensure an internet connection for CDN-hosted resources like Font Awesome, Google Fonts, and Alpine.js).
+1. Open `index.html` in your web browser (ensure an internet connection for CDN-hosted resources like Font Awesome, Google Fonts, Alpine.js, and AOS).
 2.  **Interface**:
+    *   **Loading Screen**: Experience the professional loading animation with bicycle icon.
-    *   **Navigation Menu**: Click on links like "Hjem," "Tjenester," "Sykler," "Utleie," or "Kontakt" to navigate to (potentially placeholder or section-linked) parts of the site.
+    *   **Navigation Menu**: Click on links like "Hjem," "Om oss," "Tjenester," "Sykler," "Utleie," or "Kontakt" to navigate to dedicated pages.
-    *   **Hero Section**: Observe the autoplaying background video.
-Click the "Se våre tjenester" button to (presumably) navigate to the services page/section.
+    *   **Hero Section**: Observe the autoplaying background video with animated statistics.
+Click the "Se våre tjenester" or "Kontakt oss" buttons to navigate to respective pages.
     *   **Service Cards**: Browse the cards for bike sales, rentals, and repairs.
-Click links like "Se vårt utvalg" or "Book nå" to (presumably) go to more detailed pages (currently placeholders).
+Click links to go to detailed pages.
+    *   **Features Section**: View key business features with smooth AOS animations.
-    *   **Testimonials**: Use the previous/next buttons on the slider to navigate through different customer reviews.
-This interactivity is powered by Alpine.js.
+    *   **Testimonials**: Use the navigation buttons on the slider to cycle through different customer reviews.
+Auto-rotation occurs every 5 seconds.
+    *   **CTA Section**: Call-to-action section encouraging user engagement.
-    *   **Footer**: Access contact information, opening hours, social media links (placeholders), or legal page links (placeholders).
+    *   **Footer**: Access contact information, opening hours, social media links, and legal page links.
 3.  **Actions**:
-    *   **Mobile Menu**: On smaller screens, a hamburger button should appear.
-Click it to toggle the display of the mobile navigation menu (functionality likely handled by Alpine.js or `js/main.js`).
+    *   **Mobile Menu**: On smaller screens, a hamburger button appears.
+Click it to toggle the display of the mobile navigation menu.
+    *   **Scroll to Top**: Use the scroll-to-top button that appears when scrolling down.
-    *   Interact with the testimonial slider.
+    *   Interact with the testimonial slider and various animated elements.
-    *   Click on various links and buttons.
-Most will be placeholders leading to "#" or non-existent pages until further implemented.
+    *   Navigate between different pages using the menu links.

 ## 🗂️ File Structure

-The project is expected to have the following basic file structure:
+The project has the following file structure:

-*   `index.html`: The main HTML file for the homepage, containing all sections like hero, services, testimonials, and footer.
+*   `index.html`: The main HTML file for the homepage, containing all sections like hero, services, features, testimonials, and footer.
+*   `om-oss.html`: About us page with company information and history.
+*   `tjenester.html`: Services page with detailed service offerings.
+*   `sykler.html`: Bikes page showcasing available bicycles for sale.
+*   `utleie.html`: Rental page with rental options and booking information.
+*   `kontakt.html`: Contact page with contact form and business information.
 *   `css/` (subfolder):
     *   `style.css`: The primary custom CSS file for styling the layout, responsiveness, and visual elements.
+    *   `scss/`: SCSS source files for advanced styling.
 *   `js/` (subfolder):
-    *   `main.js`: Custom JavaScript file for additional interactivity (e.g., advanced animations, event listeners beyond Alpine.js capabilities).
+    *   `main.js`: Custom JavaScript file for additional interactivity including loading screen, scroll-to-top, testimonials slider, form validation, and animations.
 *   `videos/` (subfolder):
     *   `4.mp4`: The background video file used in the hero section.
+*   `images/` (subfolder): Contains all website images and graphics.
+*   `screenshots/` (subfolder): Website screenshots and GIFs for documentation.
-*   `README.md`: This documentation file.
+*   `README.markdown`: This documentation file.

 ## 📝 Important Notes & Considerations

 *   **Norwegian Language**: The entire website content and UI text are in Norwegian (`lang="no"`), tailored for the Tønsberg market.
-*   **`js/main.js` Functionality**: The specific interactive features handled by `js/main.js` (beyond what Alpine.js might cover for the slider or mobile menu) are assumed but not detailed.
-This file needs to be implemented for any custom JavaScript logic.
+*   **Complete Page Structure**: The website includes dedicated pages for all major sections, not just placeholders.
+*   **Advanced JavaScript Features**: The `js/main.js` file includes comprehensive functionality for loading screen, scroll-to-top button, testimonial slider, form validation, parallax effects, and more.
+*   **AOS Animations**: Smooth scroll-triggered animations enhance user experience throughout the site.
-*   **Video Optimization**: The background video (`videos/4.mp4`) should be optimized for web delivery (e.g., compressed, appropriate format like WebM or MP4 with H.264 codec) to minimize load times and ensure smooth playback.
+*   **Video Optimization**: The background video (`videos/4.mp4`) should be optimized for web delivery to minimize load times and ensure smooth playback.
-*   **Placeholder Links**: Many links (e.g., detailed service pages, specific bike/rental pages, social media URLs, legal pages) are currently placeholders.
-These require corresponding pages to be created or valid URLs to be inserted for full functionality.
-*   **Alpine.js Dependency**: The testimonial slider and potentially the mobile menu toggle rely on Alpine.js.
+*   **Alpine.js Integration**: The testimonial slider and mobile menu toggle rely on Alpine.js.
 Ensure the CDN link is correct and accessible for these features to work.
-*   **CORS (Cross-Origin Resource Sharing)**: The note about CORS support is relevant if external resources (beyond standard CDNs like Google Fonts or Font Awesome, which are usually configured for wide access) are fetched via JavaScript, or if the site is hosted on one domain and tries to fetch resources from another.
-For typical static site hosting with CDN assets, this is usually not an issue.
+*   **Form Validation**: Contact forms include client-side validation for better user experience.
+*   **Performance Optimizations**: The site includes lazy loading for images and other performance enhancements.

 ## 🤝 Contributing